CCurl/min-ed/README.md

 # A minimal text editor

-This is a minialistic text editor inspired by, and somewhat similar to, an extremely stripped-down version of VI.
+This is a minialistic text editor inspired by, and somewhat similar to, an extremely stripped-down v

 **NOTE: There is NO UNDO in this editor.
 Use 'L' to reload the file from disk.**